mlml/deboerVowels/README.md

 Author:  Morgan Sonderegger and Misha Schwartz, 7/2013

-This code was developed for the "Computational Models of Sound Change" course I co-taught with [James Kirby](http://www.lel.ed.ac.uk/~jkirby/) at the [2013 LSA Institute](http://lsa2013.lsa.umich.edu/).
+This code was developed for the "Computational Models of Sound Change" MS co-taught with [James Kirby](http://www.lel.ed.ac.uk/~jkirby/) at the [2013 LSA Institute](http://lsa2013.lsa.umich.edu/).

 ---------------------------------------------------------------------------------------